 This appendix provides the detailed analysis undertaken to establish the development charge rates for each of the eligible general services provided by the Town of Georgina.
+For the purposes of this section, the Services Related to a Highway: Road Operations is illustrated in this appendix as it is based on a 10-year time horizon.
 Five general services have been analysed as part of this Development Charges (DC) Background Study:

 Appendix B.1 Library Services

-Appendix B.2 Fire and Rescue Services
+Appendix B.2 Fire and Emergency Services

 Appendix B.3 Parks and Recreation

 Appendix B.4 Services Related to a Highway: Road Operations

 Appendix B.5 Development-Related Studies